Table of Contents

 - The second, a chlorination system, disinfects the water;

 - The third, the iron removal filter, traps the iron from well water and flushes it out with a backwash system;

 - The fourth, the carbon filter, reduces chlorine, chloramines, sediment, and any particles that may affect the taste and odor of your water.

 The Pelican system essentially plays the role of a water treatment plant, but on a much smaller scale.
-It processes water using the same means of filtration and disinfection, providing a water quality guarantee that it will be safe to drink and pleasant in taste after treatment.
+It processes water using the same means of filtration and disinfection, providing a water quality guarantee that it will be safe to drink and pleasant in taste and smell after treatment.

 Chlorination is an essential part of the water treatment process, and can kill disease-causing pathogens, like bacteria and viruses.
 The chlorination system operates without electricity, and adds the exact amount of chlorine needed for the volume of liquid entering the injector.

 The Pelican filtration system’s GreenSand Plus iron removal system complies with NSF/ANSI 61, meaning that it meets standards enforced by state and federal laws.
 The carbon filter complies with NSF/ANSI 42 for to certify that it meets the minimum requirements for removal of aesthetic contaminants including water taste and odor.

 It has a 5-year performance guarantee, so maintenance is much more manageable than for other whole home water filtration systems.

 - Easy to set up and install